Zer0-Official/School-Bus-Mate/README.md

 ## About Us
  J.A.V.
 Technologies (formerly 'Mr J Technologies') was founded in 2021 by 2 students and a teacher to collaborate on a mobile app.
-But, there may already be more app ideas in the works...
+School Bus Mate was cancelled in 2022 because of the lack of funding for the proper equipment.

 Ask for permission before using our code, logo files, etc.